javierperez98/passwordGenerator/readme.md

 ## Password Generator Javascript

 ## Description
+- In this project I created a random password generator using javascript and a little bit of HTML and CSS.
+- I learned a lot when it comes to Javascript and this project deeped my knownledge even more on using and understanding how useful it is.
+- This project was no easy task I was challenging yet enjoyable.
+- I learned how to use functions, for loops, arrays, strings, math random and more.

 ## Installation
 - Clone the Repo in your Terminal (for Mac) or Bash(for PC).